-Net Financial Position: the difference between financial payables and receivables, including the Group's cash and cash equivalents.
+Net Financial Position (NFP): the difference between financial payables and receivables, including the Group's cash and cash equivalents.

-Executive Chairman: the Chairman of the Board of Directors of Brembo S.p.A., appointed by the General Shareholders' Meeting, and to whom on 17 December 2021 the Board confirmed the management functions and powers granted by Resolution dated 6 June 2011 and reconfirmed by the Board of Directors on 17 December 2021, upon the most recent renewal of the corporate bodies.
-The Executive Chairman of Brembo S.p.A. is Matteo Tiraboschi.
+Executive Chairman the Chairman of the Board of Directors of Brembo S.p.A. appointed by the General Shareholders' Meeting, and to whom on 17 December 2021 the Board confirmed the related management functions and powers.

+The Executive Chairman of Brembo S.p.A. is Matteo Tira-